apache/groovy/.github/SECURITY.md

 (**) While in early stages of pre-release, security fixes are done on a best effort basis.

+## List of Security Vulnerability Fixes

+The Groovy website has a list of [Security fixes](https://groovy-lang.org/security.html) applicable to Groovy 2.4.4 and above (versions released since moving to Apache).

 ## Reporting a Vulnerability

 Apache Groovy follows the Apache